groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/viewer/_index.md

 ```

-Returns information about view and document specific information.
+Returns information about the view and document specific information.

-**Learn more**
+ **Learn more:**

- *  Learn more about document - file type, pages count and other format specific properties: [How to get file information using GroupDocs.Viewer][]
+ *  Learn more about the document - file type, page count, and other format specific properties: [How to get file information using GroupDocs.Viewer][]

 [How to get file information using GroupDocs.Viewer]: https://docs.groupdocs.com/display/viewerjava/Get+file+information